GLOBAL MARKETS-Markets on edge as policymakers flex muscles

 "The likelihood is that he is going to adopt a dovish posture given the rising global headwinds and the market will pay particular attention to the inflation forecasts for 2016 and 2017."

-German 10-year yields, the benchmark for euro zone borrowing costs, were 3 basis points down at 0.78 percent, retreating from a two-week high of 0.82 percent hit on Monday.
-Yields on other top-rated bonds were down a similar amount.
+German 10-year yields, the benchmark for euro zone borrowing costs, were 1 basis point lower at 0.79 percent.
+Yields on other top-rated bonds were down by a similar amount.

-The dollar rose as steadier markets took the heat out of a rush to unwind carry trades that boosted the safe-haven yen and the low-yielding euro in recent weeks.
+The U.S. dollar rose and took the heat out of a rush to unwind carry trades that boosted the safe-haven yen and the low-yielding euro in recent weeks.

 "There has been a moderation in risk aversion with European stocks and Wall Street stock futures in the green.
 That has seen the yen give up some of its recent gains," said Alvin Tan, currency strategist at Societe Generale.